 “I don’t know what to do!“

-We all have this super efficient universe between our two ears.
+We all have this universe between our two ears.
 It’s called a brain, and it’s efficient.
 So efficient, in fact, that it will quickly offer us the same sentences—over and over again, on repeat, forever and ever AMEN—that it always does.
 That it always has since we were children and didn’t realize how powerfully all the things around us were being programmed into our universe.

 And most of the time we are completely unaware of what those sentences are.
 What that programming is.